What Is Endometriosis?

 It affects approximately 6-10% of women of reproductive age — about 190 million women globally.
 The most common implantation sites are the ovaries, pelvic peritoneum, uterosacral ligaments, and rectovaginal septum.
 In rare cases, it can affect distant organs such as the diaphragm and pleura.

-Diagnostic delay is one of the greatest problems of endometriosis — on average, 7 to 10 years elapse between symptom onset and definitive diagnosis.
+Diagnostic delay is one of the biggest problems in endometriosis — on average, 7 to 10 years elapse between symptom onset and definitive diagnosis.
 This delay results from societal normalization of menstrual pain and the lack of noninvasive diagnostic biomarkers.

 01